DynamicsShop/SD-Document-Sender/SD-Document-Sender-Release-Notes.md

 - AppSource App - A new Licence Install and Setup Wizard was created.

-- AppSource App - The notification to activate the app, displayed on fresh install of SD Interface Banking, was added to the standard Business Central role centres.
+- AppSource App - The notification to activate the app, displayed on fresh install of SD Document Sender, was added to the standard Business Central role centres.

 - AppSource App - Changes were made to the Manage Subscriptions page.